 10.OR (pronounced as Tenor) is a new brand in the Indian market and the 10.OR E is their first smartphone.
-The Chinese brand belongs to the Huaquin Technology group, which has been making phones for many years now and has made over 20 crore devices.
+The Chinese brand belongs to the Huaquin Technology group that has been making phones for many years and has shipped over 20 crore devices.

 The Xiaomi’s India success has attracted many more Chinese brands in the country like 10.OR, Comio, Tecno and Infinix to name a few.

-The brand recently launched their second smartphone called as 10.
-OR G which is more powerful and slightly more expensive when compared to our review unit 10.OR E.
+Moreover, the brand recently launched their second smartphone called 10.
+OR G, a more powerful and slightly more expensive phone compared to our review unit 10.OR E.

 In This Review – We will Cover :

 - Sound Quality

 As I mentioned in my initial impression of the mobile, it comes with a stock Android Nougat 7.1.2 and has the July security patch for Android.

 The out of the box device is not loaded with too many apps, comes with the Amazon shopping, prime, and Kindle App, apart from 10.OR Care.
 So I am pretty happy with the least amount of bloat, of course, we can add whatever we wish from the Google play store.

 The 10.OR E comes with a 5.5 Inch Full HD Display which is probably the key highlight of this smartphone.
 The touch response is good, and display quality is also fine.